 Orta San Giulio

-This is the magical town on the Island of San Giulio on Lake Orta.
-Also among the most beautiful villages in Italy, it is truly enchanting.
-Located 400 meters from the shore and accessible by ferry.
+This magical town is located on the island of San Giulio on Lake Orta.
+Also one of the most beautiful villages in Italy, it is truly enchanting.
+Located 400 meters from the shore, it can be reached by ferry.
 It is pure poetry with its little houses overlooking the lake and the natural spectacle all around.
 Just over an hour and a half from Milan, it will surprise you!

 Valeggio sul Mincio

-Just two hours from Milan you can reach this destination for a super nice out-of-town trip.
-Valeggio is a small town in the province of Verona famous for tortellini especially.
-A city of art, it is a little gem with streams running through the village and houses reflecting on the body of water.
-The gastronomic offerings here are of the highest level and you cannot fail to enjoy tortellini precisely, traditional tortellini stuffed with braised meat, those with chocolate, torta valeggio and the delicious torta delle rose, as well as an excellent wine offering.
+Two hours from Milan, you can reach this destination for a super cute day trip.
+Valeggio is a small village in the province of Verona, famous above all for its tortellini.
+This city of art is a gem with waterways running through the village and houses reflected in the water.
+The cuisine here is of the highest standard, and you simply must try the tortellini, traditionally filled with braised meat, or chocolate tortellini, the torta valeggio cake, and the delicious torta delle rose cake, as well as the excellent selection of wines.

 Morcote and the garden of wonders

-Just over the Swiss border in the Canton of Ticino, Morcote is home to this delightful fairy-tale garden full of attractions from the world to discover, reproductions of Greek temples, classical statues, Indian architecture.
-In short, the Garden, whose name is Scherrer Park after the man who created it, is a little Eden an hour’s drive from the city of Milan.
+Just across the Swiss border, in the canton of Ticino, Morcote is home to this delightful fairy-tale garden full of attractions from around the world to discover, including reproductions of Greek temples, classical statues, and Indian architecture.
+In short, the garden, named Parco Scherrer after its creator, is a small Eden just an hour’s drive from Milan.

-Morcote on the other hand is part of the most beautiful villages in Switzerland, with its lake view, architectural beauty and history.
-Plan an out-of-town trip nearby and you will return home amazed!
+Morcote, on the other hand, is one of the most beautiful villages in Switzerland, with its lake views, architectural beauty, and history.
+Plan a trip to the surrounding area and you will return home amazed!

 Crema

-Another fascinating town to visit for an out-of-town trip near Milan is Crema.
-An hour’s drive separates you from the small town.
-Crema is a city of unique beauty.
-With its glimpses, ancient frescoed palaces, city walls and gates, and much more.
-Crema jumped into the limelight after the film “Call Me By Your Name,” which was set right here.
-Film that highlighted the magic of an evocative and charming town.
-Plan a tour and have a coffee or ice cream in Piazza Duomo.
-It deserves!
+Another charming town to visit for a day trip near Milan is Crema.
+It is an hour’s drive from the city.
+Crema is a town of unique beauty.
+With its views, its ancient frescoed palaces, its city walls and gates, and much more.
+Crema rose to prominence after the film “Call Me by Your Name, “ set right here.
+The film highlighted the magic of this charming and evocative town.
+Plan a trip there and enjoy a coffee or ice cream in Piazza Duomo.
+It’s worth it!

 Pavia

 Just 30 km from Milan, Pavia is perfect for a day trip.
-What to see in this small town?
-Start with the majestic Certosa, then get lost in the historic center, where the university atmosphere blends with Lombard and Renaissance architecture.
-Don’t miss the striking Covered Bridge over the Ticino River, a symbol of the city.
-Pavia offers a journey through time and culture, ideal for those looking for beautiful places near Milan full of charm and authenticity.
+What to see in this town?
+Start with the majestic Certosa, then lose yourself in the historic center, where the university atmosphere blends with Lombard and Renaissance architecture.
+Don’t miss the charming Ponte Coperto bridge over the Ticino River, the symbol of the city.
+Pavia offers a journey through time and culture, ideal for those looking for beautiful places near Milan that are full of charm and authenticity.

 Lecco

-Lecco, one of the beautiful places near Milan, will captivate you with its views of the eastern branch of Lake Como.
-Perfect for day trips from Milan, the Manzonian city offers a charming historic center with 19th-century palaces and quaint little squares.
-Climb to the Castello dell’Innominato for spectacular views.
-For outdoor enthusiasts, Lecco is the ideal starting point for hiking, climbing and water sports around Milan.
+Lecco, one of the most beautiful places near Milan, will captivate you with its views of the eastern branch of Lake Como.
+Perfect for day trips from Milan, Manzoni’s city offers a charming historic center with 19th-century buildings and picturesque squares.
+Climb up to the Castello dell’Innominato for a spectacular view.
+For outdoor enthusiasts, Lecco is the ideal starting point for hiking, climbing, and water sports in the Milan area.

 Cremona

-Among the must-see towns in Lombardy, Cremona will amaze you with its rich violin-making tradition.
+Among the Lombardy towns not to be missed, Cremona will amaze you with its rich tradition of violin making.
 Discover the majestic Piazza del Comune with the Torrazzo, symbol of the city.
-Stroll among artisan workshops and Renaissance palaces, enjoying the famous torrone (nougat).
+Stroll among artisan shops and Renaissance palaces, sampling the famous torrone nougat.
 The Violin Museum offers an immersive experience in Cremona’s musical culture.
-Cremona is ideal for those who want to take a trip near Milan full of art, history and gastronomy.
+Cremona is ideal for those who want to take a trip near Milan to enjoy art, history, and gastronomy.

 Bellagio

-Bellagio, the pearl of Lake Como, is a must-see destination for an out-of-town trip.
+Bellagio, the pearl of Lake Como, is a must-see destination for a day trip.
 Lose yourself in the flower-filled alleys and visit Villa Melzi with its beautiful botanical gardens.
-An aperitif by the lake will give you breathtaking views.
+An aperitif by the lake will reward you with breathtaking views.
 Bellagio is perfect for enjoying timeless elegance and quality shopping.
-Plus you can take boat trips on the lake.
+And then you can go on boat trips on the lake.

 Lugano

 For a day trip from Milan with an international flair, cross the border and immerse yourself in the cosmopolitan atmosphere of Lugano.
 This Italian-speaking Swiss city offers a unique experience just a short distance from Milan.
-Stroll along the picturesque lakefront, explore the old town with its elegant stores, and ride the funicular up Monte San Salvatore for panoramic views.
-Lugano will surprise you with its unique blend of Italian culture and Swiss efficiency for a sophisticated urban experience in a stunningly beautiful natural setting.
+Stroll along the picturesque lakefront, explore the historic center with its elegant shops, and take the funicular up Monte San Salvatore for panoramic views.
+Lugano will surprise you with its unique blend of Italian culture and Swiss efficiency, offering a sophisticated urban experience in a setting of extraordinary natural beauty.

 Piacenza

-Among the cities to visit near Milan, Piacenza will surprise you with its understated charm.
+Among the cities to visit near Milan, Piacenza will surprise you with its discreet charm.
 Admire Piazza Cavalli, the beating heart of the city, with its equestrian statues and Gothic Palace.
-Explore Romanesque churches and Renaissance palaces that tell centuries of history.
-Enjoy the authentic flavors of Piacenza’s cuisine, from pisarei e fasö to PDO cured meats.
-Piacenza will win you over with its relaxed atmosphere, little-known art treasures, and the warm welcome of its inhabitants.
+Explore the Romanesque churches and Renaissance palaces that tell centuries of history.
+Savour the authentic flavours of Piacenza’s cuisine, from pisarei e fasö to DOP cured meats.
+Piacenza will win you over with its relaxed atmosphere, little-known artistic treasures and the warm welcome of its inhabitants.

 Parma

-If you are looking for a destination within easy reach of Milan, we suggest you consider Parma, a city of art and gastronomic capital.
+If you are looking for a destination within easy reach of Milan, we recommend Parma, a city of art and a gastronomic capital.
 Visit the majestic Duomo and Baptistery, masterpieces of Romanesque architecture.
 Stroll through the Parco Ducale, a green lung in the heart of the city.
-Delight in Parmigiano Reggiano and Prosciutto di Parma, icons of Italian cuisine.
-Parma will amaze you with its cultural sophistication, historic theaters, and the lively atmosphere of a university town that knows how to combine tradition and innovation.
+Delight in Parmigiano Reggiano and Parma ham, icons of Italian cuisine.
+Parma will amaze you with its cultural sophistication, historic theaters, and the lively atmosphere of a university city that knows how to combine tradition and innovation.

 Stresa

 For a trip out of town in a Belle Époque atmosphere, choose Stresa.
-This pearl of Lake Maggiore is one of the places near Milan you absolutely must visit.
+This pearl of Lake Maggiore is one of the places near Milan that is definitely worth visiting.
 Stroll along the lakefront admiring the Alps, then take a boat to the enchanting Borromean Islands.
-Villa Pallavicino with its zoological park is another must-see attraction.
-The Church of Sant’Ambrogio, with its beautiful neoclassical facade, is definitely worth a visit.
+Villa Pallavicino with its zoological park is another attraction not to be missed.
+The Church of Sant’Ambrogio, with its beautiful neoclassical façade, is definitely worth a visit.

-Stresa will win you over with its retro charm, historic hotels, and unique experiences, from the Mottarone cable car to boat excursions, in a setting of outstanding natural beauty.
+Stresa will captivate you with its retro charm, historic hotels, and unique experiences, from the Mottarone cable car to boat trips, all in a setting of extraordinary natural beauty.

 Novara

 Take a tour of Novara, a city of art full of surprises.
 Admire the dome of the Basilica of San Gaudenzio, a masterpiece of Antonellian architecture.
 Explore the Broletto, the medieval heart of the city, with its arcades and historic buildings.
-Stroll through the Allea public gardens, a green lung in the city center.
-Novara will amaze you with its museums, lively cultural scene, and the chance to taste local specialties such as gorgonzola, in a welcoming and authentic atmosphere.
+Stroll through the Allea public gardens, a green oasis in the city center.
+Novara will amaze you with its museums, lively cultural scene, and the opportunity to taste local specialties such as gorgonzola cheese in a welcoming and authentic atmosphere.

 Lainate

-A municipality of about 26,000 inhabitants located northwest of Milan, Lainate combines an ancient history with modern manufacturing.
-It was founded as an agricultural village, highlighting since the Middle Ages the presence of the Borromeo family, which influenced its architecture and development.
-The territory is characterized by waterways such as the Lura and Bozzente streams and the Villoresi Canal.
+A municipality of about 26,000 inhabitants located northwest of Milan, Lainate combines ancient history with modern industry.
+It began as an agricultural village, with the Borromeo family influencing its architecture and development since the Middle Ages.
+The area is characterized by waterways such as the Lura and Bozzente streams and the Villoresi Canal.

-Despite its development, it retains historical values with monuments such as Villa Visconti Borromeo Arese Litta.
-Located about 30 km from Milan, Villa Litta is a 16th-century historic mansion famous for its extraordinary nymphaeum-one of the finest and most beautiful examples of hydraulic art in northern Italy.
+Despite its development, it preserves its historical values with monuments such as Villa Visconti Borromeo Arese Litta.
+Located about 30 km from Milan, Villa Litta is a 16th-century historic residence famous for its extraordinary nymphaeum —one of the most beautiful and refined examples of hydraulic art in northern Italy.

-Limbiate is a town located in the metropolitan city of Milan, home to the former Mombello Psychiatric Hospital, famous for its history and architecture.
+Limbiate is a municipality located in the metropolitan city of Milan, home to the former Mombello psychiatric hospital, famous for its history and architecture.
 Opened in 1878, it was one of the largest psychiatric hospitals in Italy and Europe.
-Today, although partly abandoned and visitable only on special occasions, it is known for its aura of mystery and the stories that surround it
+Today, although partly abandoned and only open to visitors on special occasions, it is known for the aura of mystery and stories that surround it.

 Cesano Maderno

-A town in Brianza about 22 km from Milan, it is known for the Palazzo Arese Borromeo, a historic complex with extensive gardens that reflects the baroque elegance and cultural tradition of the area.
-This splendid 17th-century palace is set in an English-style park.
-The Palazzo Arese Borromeo boasts frescoed rooms, historic furnishings, and refined Baroque architecture.
-Outside, the gardens provide a perfect setting for walks among fountains, artistic hedges, and ancient trees.
+A municipality in Brianza, about 22 km from Milan, it is known for Palazzo Arese Borromeo, a historic complex with large gardens that reflects the Baroque elegance and cultural tradition of the area.
+This splendid 17th-century palace is surrounded by an English-style park.
+Palazzo Arese Borromeo boasts frescoed rooms, historic furnishings, and refined Baroque architecture.
+Outside, the gardens offer the perfect setting for strolls among fountains, artistic hedges, and ancient trees.

 Ticino Park area (near Vigevano)

-The Ticino Park covers several municipalities along the Ticino River, touching areas southwest of Milan.
-This area is characterized by natural landscapes combining river, forest and cultivated fields, and offers numerous opportunities for hiking, water sports, trekking and birdwatching.
-The municipalities in the area are generally small towns with an agricultural and tourist vocation, ideal for those seeking nature and quiet within easy reach of the city.
+The Ticino Park extends across several municipalities along the Ticino River, touching areas southwest of Milan.
+This area is characterized by natural landscapes that combine river, woods, and cultivated fields, and offers numerous opportunities for hiking, water sports, trekking, and birdwatching.
+The municipalities in the area are generally small towns with an agricultural and tourist vocation, ideal for those seeking nature and tranquility a short distance from the city.

 Montevecchia

-A town in Brianza in the province of Lecco, Montevecchia is famous for its panoramic position on the Brianza hills and for being the centerpiece of the Curone Valley Nature Reserve.
-It is a village with agricultural traditions, also linked to wine production and cultivation of terraced land.
+A municipality in Brianza in the province of Lecco, Montevecchia is famous for its panoramic position on the Brianza hills and for being the center of the Curone Valley Nature Reserve.
+It is a village with agricultural traditions, also linked to wine production and the cultivation of terraced land.

-It is ideal for walks among vineyards, hills and striking panoramic views of Brianza.
+It is ideal for walks among vineyards, hills, and picturesque views of Brianza.

 Sabbioneta

-We conclude our day trips in and around Lombardy with Sabbioneta, the Renaissance “ideal city,” a UNESCO heritage site.
-Here you will find the Ducal Palace and the Teatro all’Antica, the earliest examples of stable theater in Europe.
-A walk on the 16th-century walls will give you a unique view of the surrounding countryside.
+We conclude our day trips in Lombardy and its surroundings with Sabbioneta, the Renaissance “ideal city” and a UNESCO World Heritage Site.
+Here you will find the Ducal Palace and the Teatro all’Antica, the first examples of permanent theaters in Europe.
+A walk along the 16th-century walls will give you a unique view of the surrounding countryside.
 Visit the Galleria degli Antichi, with its frescoes and collection of Roman statues.
-Sabbioneta will transport you to another era, offering a unique cultural experience in a setting of rare beauty and architectural harmony, just a few kilometers from Milan.
+Sabbioneta will transport you to another era, offering you a unique cultural experience in a setting of rare beauty and architectural harmony, just a few kilometers from Milan.